A diagnosis of hydrocephalus is usually based on:

-- Have you noticed any personality changes, including increased irritability?
+- Have you noticed personality changes, including increased irritability?

-- Have you noticed any new problems with movement or coordination?
+- Have you noticed new problems with movement or coordination?

-- In infants: Have signs and symptoms included problems with eating or breathing?
+- Has your infant had problems with eating or breathing?

-- In older children and adults: Have signs and symptoms included headache?
+- In older children and adults, have symptoms included loss of bladder control and urinating often?

 - Have you or your child had a recent head injury?

-- Have you or your child recently begun a new medication?
+- Have you or your child recently begun a new medicine?